jmmack/metatranscriptomic-tools/kaiju/README.md

 ### Running kaiju
 There is a shell script `run_kaiju.sh`.
 To run, do the following
-- You should have aworking directroy with a data directory (usually called `data`) containing the **demultiplexed** read files in `.fastq.gz` format/extension.
+- You should have a working directory with a data directory (usually called `data`) containing the **demultiplexed** read files in `.fastq.gz` format/extension.
 The file names should look like: `F8G-2_S43_R1_001.fastq.gz` where everything before the first underscore `.` will be taken as the sample name for downstream output
+- In your working directory, make a directory for kaiju `mkdir kaiju` and put the script inside it
 - Paths to kaiju and kaijudb are set at the top of the script **you probably don't have to change these**, but you should set the path to your data (reads) directory